Chart Color Schemes

 Dudley is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Dudley's population shows low cultural diversity, with 90.6% born in Australia, 94.7% being citizens, and 96.5% speaking English only at home.
-Christianity is the predominant religion, practiced by 44.5%.
-Judaism, at 0.3%, is overrepresented compared to Rest of NSW's 0.1%.
+Dudley, surveyed in June 2016, showed low cultural diversity with 90.6% of residents born in Australia, 94.7% being citizens, and 96.5% speaking English only at home.
+Christianity was the predominant religion, comprising 44.5%.
+Judaism, at 0.3%, was overrepresented compared to Rest of NSW's 0.1%.

 Frequently Asked Questions - Diversity